Joan Crawford: 1929–1936: Transition to sound and continued success

-"Box office poison"
+1937–1943: Career decline at MGM

 Even though Crawford remained a respected MGM actress, and her films still earned profits, her popularity declined in the late 1930s.
 In 1937, Crawford was proclaimed the first "Queen of the Movies" by Life magazine.
 She unexpectedly slipped from seventh to sixteenth place at the box office that year, and her public popularity also began to wane.
 Richard Boleslawski's comedy-drama The Last of Mrs. Cheyney (1937) teamed her opposite William Powell in their sole screen pairing.
 The film was also Crawford's last box-office success before the onset of her "box office poison" period.

 She co-starred opposite Franchot Tone for the seventh—and final—time in The Bride Wore Red (1937).
-The film was generally unfavorably reviewed by the majority of critics.
-It also ran a financial loss, becoming one of MGM's biggest failures of the year.
 Mannequin, co-starring Spencer Tracy, also released in 1937 did, as the New York Times stated, "restore Crawford to her throne as queen of the working girls".

-On May 3, 1938, Crawford—along with Greta Garbo, Norma Shearer, Luise Rainer, John Barrymore, Katharine Hepburn, Fred Astaire, Dolores del Río, and others—was dubbed "Box Office Poison" in an open letter in the Independent Film Journal.
+On May 3, 1938, Crawford—along with Greta Garbo, Mae West, Edward Arnold, Marlene Dietrich, Katharine Hepburn, and Kay Francis—was dubbed "Box Office Poison" in an advertisement in the Hollywood Reporter.
 The list was submitted by Harry Brandt, president of the Independent Theatre Owners Association of America.
 Brandt stated that while these stars had "unquestioned" dramatic abilities, their high salaries did not reflect in their ticket sales, thus hurting the movie exhibitors involved.
+(Later, an article in the Independent Film Journal, stated that some of the other stars considered Box Office Poison included Norma Shearer, Dolores del Rio, Fred Astaire, John Barrymore and Luise Rainer).
 Crawford's follow-up movie, Frank Borzage's The Shining Hour (1938), also starring Margaret Sullavan and Melvyn Douglas, was well received by critics, but it was a box-office flop.